 Congress didn’t act on what was necessary.
 Elected officials in both the House and the Senate didn’t put the country first.
-They cared more about partisan agendas than the oath of office they swore to uphold.
+They cared more about partisan agendas than the oath they swore to uphold.

 The 113th Congress will be sworn in on Thursday.
 Whether people are hopeful or skeptical that elected officials in Washington can change course, one thing is certain: The 112th Congress will not be missed.